 Status Buff: Several characters have skills to increase resistence, magic resistence or agility of your party. (as well as attack and critical hit rate) In later boss battles, the former skills are pretty much the difference between a balanced fight and a Curb-Stomp Battle.

-One of the villains has his own special buff spell that makes him indestructable in battle.
-Finding a way to dispell it is part of the plot.
+One of the villains has his own special buff spell that makes him indestructible in battle.
+Finding a way to dispel it is part of the plot.
 Certain Mooks also use buffs, but since random encounters generally don't last long, those moves are often a wasted turn.

 Status Buff Dispel: The Psychowand has the power to nullify all status buffs an enemy can cast on itself and is at one point the only way a certain boss battle can be won.
 The final boss also uses a skill that can tear down your defenses and it likes to do so before smacking you with its most powerful spell in the next turn.

 This skill actually removes elemental resistances granted from equipment.
 Good thing that attack won't be doing even more damage than it would without, and nothing before this has it.